GrappleGQL/gatsby-source-wagtail/README.md

 # gatsby-source-wagtail

 > NOTE: This plugin requires that your Wagtail site uses the [Wagtail-Grapple](https://github.com/Torchbox/wagtail-grapple) library to build a compatible GraphQL endpoint.
-This plugin requires an existing GraphQL endoint and does not work with wagtail out of the box.
+This plugin requires an existing GraphQL endpoint and does not work with wagtail out of the box.

 ## Features: 🚀